Y0Coss/docs-fork/pages/network/load_balancer/order_freecertificate/guide.en-gb.md

 > @api {v1} /ipLoadbalancing POST /ipLoadbalancing/{serviceName}/freeCertificate
 >

-For the order to be finalized, the chosen domain name must point to your OVH Load Balancer service.
+For the order to be finalized, the chosen domain name must point to your OVHcloud Load Balancer service.

 #### Follow-up of the order

 - Returning the task list

 You can specify the action type `orderFreeCertificate` to refine the search.